joesaistuff/ProdBot/README.md

 ## Summary

 ProdBot is a productivity-focused chatbot designed to help users plan their day and week, set goals, create actionable to-do lists, and stay motivated.
-It provides a simple conversational interface to guide users through staying organized and achieving their tasks.
 **Building AI course project**

 ## Background